dreisigmeyer/triangulation/README.md

 To generate the SQL scripts and run them to create the models and crosswalk, the BASH script **run_it.sh** can be run from the directory above this one.
+You'll likely need to change the name of the assignee file.

 ## The individual pieces of the code